Kaushik Hossain Taposh: Career

+Taposh's television channel Gaan Bangla was vandalised on 4 August 2024.
+Taposh was arrested on 4 November 2024 after the fall of the Sheikh Hasina led Awami League government.
+He was made an accused in an attempted murder case of a rickshaw driver during the protests against Sheikh Hasina.
+He was one of 109 people charged in that case along with former prime minister Sheikh Hasina.

 Music videos

 Personal life

-Taposh is married to Farzana Munny.
+Taposh is married to Farzana Arman Munny.
 Together they operate OMZ group.
-Farzana Munny is a beautician and a fashion designer of Bangladesh.
+Farzana Arman Munny is a beautician and a fashion designer of Bangladesh.
 She is also the owner of the women's beauty platform Que-Bella.
 They have three children.